Trachypepla euryleucota

 Trachypepla euryleucota is a species of moth in the family Oecophoridae.
-It is endemic to New Zealand and can be found throughout the country.
-They inhabit native forest and the larvae are leaf litter feeders and have also been found feeding on and in bird nests.
+It is endemic to New Zealand and can be found throughout the country, inhabiting native forest.
+The larvae are leaf litter feeders and have also been found feeding on and in bird nests.
 Adults are on the wing from December to March, are nocturnal and are attracted to light.
 During the daylight hours they can be sometimes be observed resting on walls or fences.
 It has been hypothesised that the adults resemble an opening manuka flower bud or bird droppings in order to camouflage themselves from predators.
 The raised tufts on their forewings possibly also assist with camouflaging this moth when they rest on lichen.

 Taxonomy

 This species was first described by Edward Meyrick in 1883 using specimens collected in Auckland, Wellington and Dunedin.
 Meyrick gave a more detailed description of the species in a paper published in May 1884.
-George Hudson discussed and illustrated this species in his 1928 publication The Butterflies and Moths of New Zealand.
+George Hudson discussed and illustrated the species in his 1928 publication The Butterflies and Moths of New Zealand.
 The type locality of this species is the Botanic Garden and forest in Wellington.
 The lectotype specimen is held at the Natural History Museum, London.